sbarthol/scoogle/README.md

 followed by a list of source xml files in the format described above.

+### Terminating

+Ideally the program should be terminated with a `SIGTERM` signal rather than `SIGINT`, `SIGABRT` or `SIGKILL` so that the HBase connection can close gracefully and flush buffered data.

 ### Monitoring

 The web crawler exposes [Kamon](https://kamon.io) metrics in a [Prometheus](https://prometheus.io) format on a scraping